24/7 INJURY HELPLINE (479) 783-0036 (800) 871-0036

 Injured in an Accident With an 18-Wheeler?
 We Can Help.

-The size and weight of 18-wheelers makes accidents involving these types of vehicles simply devastating.
-Physical and emotional consequences of an accident are overwhelming enough alone, but when coupled with the financial burden that will be associated with your recovery, things may become too much for you and your family to bear.
+The size and weight of 18-wheelers make accidents involving these types of vehicles simply devastating.
+The physical and emotional consequences of an accident are overwhelming enough alone.
+Still, when coupled with the financial burden that will be associated with your recovery, things may become too much for you and your family to bear.
 Luckily, there is no reason that you should have to shoulder the financial burden of a truck accident yourself.
 Our Fort Smith legal team will fight on your behalf to aggressively pursue compensation from the responsible party.

 If you or your loved one has been injured in a truck accident anywhere in Fort Smith, you should speak with one of the Fort Smith truck accident attorneys at McCutchen Napurano - The Law Firm to begin assessing the legal action that may be available to you.